 Choosing sole proprietor insurance

 While there are many advantages to running your own business, there are also disadvantages to consider.
 For example, if an employee is injured on-site, you can be held responsible.
-For this reason, it’s very important to select the right sole proprietor business insurance.
+For this reason, it’s very important to select the right small business insurance.

 Here’s what you should consider when comparing sole proprietor insurance policies: